HenriTEL/blog/tech/eng-failures-and-mitigations.md

 **Build things that are safe by default**.

 * Avoid code that executes dangerously by default, e.g. a script that drops tables or connects to prod by default).
 * Args are frequently mixed-up so use cli options over raw arguments as much as possible.
-Also be careful with short options, people might expect -r to run the operation recursively, not to be the short version of --remove.
+Also be careful with short options, people might expect `-r` to run the operation recursively, not to be the short version of `--remove`.
 * Leverage typing where available, [Parse, don’t validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 Developers love to poke around and explore tools by running them without losing too much time reading documentation or code.
 That’s one reason why you should build tools that are safe by default but also to **place safeguards that prevent unintentional bad situations**.
 For example by denying access to tables containing personal user data by default, so that developers don’t create privacy incidents by mistake.